elliotjsimp/blackjack-lab/README.md

 ### Note on implementation:
 I am not thoroughly pleased with my implementation.
-I did not know how to play Blackjack when I started making this project, and there were more rules than I had realised.
+I did not know how to play Blackjack when I started making this project (which is pretty funny, I think), and there were more rules than I had realised.
 This means that over time, the codebase has became somewhat Frankenstein-ish.
 A good lesson learned for me: plan, plan and then plan some more!